Jon Montgomery: Television

 In the summer of 2010, Montgomery and several friends filmed the television special Best Trip Ever, documenting their forays into various summer adventure sports, for Discovery Channel Canada.
 The special aired on November 27, 2010.

 In 2011, Montgomery appeared as a judge for a Quickfire Challenge on the fifteenth episode of Top Chef: Texas.

 On June 5, 2013, it was announced that Montgomery would be the host of CTV's The Amazing Race Canada.
 As of September 2024, he has hosted all 11 seasons of the show.

 Personal life

 Montgomery is married to Darla Montgomery, who is also a skeleton athlete.
 They have one son, named Jaxon Mark Montgomery, who was born on August 23, 2016.
 They have a daughter, Lennon, who was born in 2019.

-When not skeleton racing, Montgomery works as a sales consultant and automobile auctioneer in Calgary.
+When not skeleton racing or hosting The Amazing Race Canada, Montgomery works as a sales consultant and automobile auctioneer in Calgary.

 He looks up to fellow Russell native Theoren Fleury.

 Montgomery is an alumnus of the Canadian Automotive Institute, now the Automotive Business School of Canada, Georgian College.